 At Meadowside, we work closely with our feeder secondary schools to ensure a quality of provision that gives our pupils firm foundations for year 6.
-Pupils in Year 5 and 6 regularly access DT transition lessons at the high school that allow them to show the knowledge that they have learnt and to ensure that learning in KS3 successfully builds on the foundations laid at KS2.
-Our local feeder school is a STEM ambassador school.
-Therefore, we work closely with them to provide additional opportunities for more able pupils.
-Coder Dojo is advertised to all of our pupils and they are supported to attend.
+Pupils in Year 5 and 6 regularly access science transition lessons at the high school that allow them to show the knowledge that they have learnt and to ensure that learning in KS3 successfully builds on the foundations laid at KS2.
+A STEM curriculum hub ensures collaboration between these settings.